CasuallyPassingBy/Grey-Wolf-Optimizer-cpp/README.md

 # Grey Wolf Optimizer in C++

-This is a C++ implementation of the meta-heuristic based on the grey wolves hunting patterns :wolf:.
-This implementation is based on the [research paper](https://www.researchgate.net/publication/260010809_Grey_Wolf_Optimizer) that first published this meta-heuristic.

 This projects implemnts the **Grey Wolf Optimizer (GWO)**, a nature inspired optimization algorithm that mimics the leadership hierarchy and hunting of grey wolves 🐺.
 The algorithm is tested on multiple benchmark functions.

 # Summary